cosmos/cosmos-sdk/STABLE_RELEASES.md

 poorly tested code.
 We never assume that any change, no matter how little or non-intrusive, is completely exempt of regression risks.

-Therefore, the requirements for stable changesets are different than those that are candidate to be merged in the `master` branch.
+Therefore, the requirements for stable changes are different than those that are candidates to be merged in the `master` branch.
 When preparing future major releases, our aim to design the most elegant, user-friendly and maintainable SDK possible often entails fundamental changes to the SDK's architecture design, rearranging and/or renaming packages, reducing code duplication so that we maintain common functions and data structures in one